anthonytargill/mammoth.js/README.md

 Then go to github and sign in as anothony
 Then try to push and you'll be directed to the website

+All changes have a comment above them of "// CHANGE HERE ..."

 # Mammoth .docx to HTML converter

 Mammoth is designed to convert .docx documents,